jpsantosss/jpsantosss/README.md

 ## About me

-- 🧑‍💻 I’m currently learning POO, Java, Python and Front-end development
+- 🧑‍💻 I’m currently learning Front-end development and Java

 <details>